 - Slip cases and boxes.

-The aim is for everyone to leave on Friday with several finished items.
-If you would like to discuss the course content or a particular project further you may email the tutor direct on [email protected]
+The aim is for everyone to leave on the last day with several finished items.
+If you would like to discuss the course content or a particular project further you may email the tutor direct on [email protected].

 Mark Cockram is a full time bookbinder with over 40 years experience working with the book.
 Mark was elected Fellow of Designer Bookbinders in 2001, Brother of the Art Workers Guild in 2008 and more recently, in 2017, was the Faculty Fellow for the New York Centre for Book Arts.
 Marks diverse work can be found in National and International collections, both public and private around the world.
 He has recently been made a Special Research Fellow for the University of Shanghai Science and Technology College of Communication and Art Design.